MJOLNIRPackage/MJOLNIR/docs/Tutorials/Tools/RLUAxis.rst

 As to the data plotted in the axis.
 Plotting directly into the axis corresponds to plotting the :math:`Q_x` :math:`Q_y` system which in this case produces a square box around (0,0).
-However, wanting to plot things in terms of reciprocal lattice unites one has two options: Plot corresponding to projection or calculate :math:`Q_x` :math:`Q_y` from HKL points.
+However, wanting to plot things in terms of reciprocal lattice units one has two options: Plot corresponding to projection or calculate :math:`Q_x` :math:`Q_y` from HKL points.
 Both of these methods are shown in the first example resulting in the two parallellograms plotted on top of each other.
 Notice that the blue box does not have the same height as the two others due to the length of the H00 being 1.187 /AA and not unity.

 .. figure:: RLUAxis2.png
   :width: 50%